Lorak294/chatapp/README.md

 Simple console chat server project made with Rust.

 ## Overview
-This project was made to learn some basics about Rust programming languaga and review parrarel programming using TCP sockets.
+This project was made to learn some basics about Rust programming language and review parallel programming using TCP sockets.

 ## Usage
-Chatapp is build entirely as a single Rust workspace, so build is pretty straightforward:
+Chatapp is built entirely as a single Rust workspace, so build is pretty straightforward:

 ```bash
 # Clone the repo